 Click here to read the letter.

 “This article was written by TACA member Larry Clark.
-Larry has spent many, many years researching Preston Tucker and The Tucker Corporation.
-This article is just one of a series of articles he has written for Tucker Topics, the monthly newsletter of TACA.
-Larry’s scene by scene comments are an unbiased aide for anyone that wants to separate fact from fiction when it comes to the movie, “TUCKER: The Man and His Dream.”
+Larry spent many years researching Preston Tucker and The Tucker Corporation.
+This article is just one of a series of articles he wrote for Tucker Topics, the newsletter of TACA.
+Larry’s scene-by-scene comments are an unbiased aide for anyone who wants to separate fact from fiction when it comes to the movie, “TUCKER: The Man and His Dream.”